adriancordoba96/lora-platform/README.md

 The `scripts/simulate_node.js` file can publish fake sensor data to the MQTT broker every 30&nbsp;seconds.
 It sends voltage, current, RSSI and a `location` string (`"lat,lng"`).
-By default the script uses a small square as zone but you can provide your own polygon via the `ZONE_POLYGON` environment variable (path to a JSON file containing an array of `[lat, lng]` pairs).
+If `API_URL` and `API_TOKEN` are provided the script fetches `/zones` from the backend and uses the first polygon returned so the simulated node follows the same area drawn in the web interface.
+When these variables are not set it falls back to the polygon specified via the `ZONE_POLYGON` environment variable (path to a JSON file containing an array of `[lat, lng]` pairs).

 Example usage: